 We arrived at the base of Kings Caynon before sunrise.
 We hiked in the dark for 20-30 minutes, using flashlights to guide our feet up the steep incline until the sun began the rise and the canyon came to life.
 Birds chirped, my skin warmed from the sun, and the canyon illuminated an array of oranges and reds.
 We hiked for over three hours!

 Once we got back to the van it was time for lunch.
 We went to a nearby campsite for sandwiches and hit the road to Alice Springs.
-From Uluru to Alice is a 5 hour drive, but since we broke it up by hiking at Kings Canyon, the drive was only 2-3 hours.
+It’s a 5 hour drive from Uluru to Alice, but since we broke it up by hiking at Kings Canyon, the drive was only 2-3 hours.
 We reached Alice Springs by dinnertime and checked into our hostel to freshen up.

 Later this evening the whole group met up at the local Rock Bar for dinner and drinks.
 The restaurant transitioned into a bar scene, full of adventurous tourists and local Aboriginal people.
 I had so much fun dancing with my new friends and meeting all the other guides!
 Alice Springs is a really interesting little town, so I was glad to have spent a night there.

-I’m definitely not the most “outdoorsy” person, but am really proud of myself for hiking, camping on the desert floor, and loving every minute in spite of all the flies (we wore fly nets around our heads to keep them away- look them up for a visual)!
+I’m definitely not the most “outdoorsy” person, but am really proud of myself for hiking, camping on the desert floor, and loving every minute despite the flies (we wore fly nets around our heads to keep them away – look them up for a visual)!
 I look forward to camping again soon, but hopefully this time in a tent!

 Here’s my exact itinerary if you’re interested: https://www.therocktour.com.au/tours/3-day-uluru-rock-pick-up